Zerpet/docker-rabbitmq-cluster/README.md

 # docker-rabbitmq-cluster
 Docker file and scripts to start a RabbitMQ cluster.
 There is also a docker-compose template to ease the deployment of multiple containers.
 This image allows to customize certain parts of the RabbitMQ deployment through variables.

-# Make sure you use one of the version branches
-# Master branch only has templates and no specific version numbers!!

 ## Deploying your RabbitMQ Cluster

 This section describes how to deploy a RabbitMQ cluster **without using Compose**.
 The recommended way is using [docker-compose](#using-docker-compose) tool and customizing the templates.
 It is advised to continue reading this section to understand the variables and requirements of this image.